metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 ### The Smart Contract Logic

-For simplicity, this example includes only two instructions: the **stake** and **unstake** functions since are essential for a staking program to work as intended.
+For simplicity, this example includes only two instructions: the **stake** and **unstake** functions since these are essential for a staking program to work as intended.
 While additional instructions, such as a **spendPoint** instruction, could be added to utilize accumulated points, this is left to the reader to implement.

 _Both the Stake and Unstake functions utilize, differently, the plugins introduced previously_.